Linear toroidal-inertial waves on a differentially rotating sphere with application to helioseismology: Modeling, forward and inverse problems: Tangential cone condition

 \section{Tangential cone condition}

-As discussed in Section \ref{sec:ip}, the inverse problem under consideration is ill-posed, necessitating the use of regularization to achieve stable reconstruction of the target coefficients.
-Iterative gradient-based regularization methods, such as Landweber iteration, Newton-type schemes, and their variants, fundamentally rely on three core elements: the well-posedness of the forward operator $F$ (Section \ref{sec:well-posed}), adjoint of the linearized operator (Section \ref{sec:adjoint}), and guarantees of convergence.
-This final requirement is typically ensured by making specific structural assumptions about $F$, particularly regarding its nonlinearity and the uniform boundedness of its derivative; these issues are the main focus of this section.
+As discussed in Section \ref{sec:ip}, ill-posedness of our inverse problem necessitates regularization strategies for stable reconstruction.
+Gradient-based regularization methods, including Landweber, Newton-type schemes, and their variants, rely on three core elements: well-posedness of the forward operator $F$ (Section \ref{sec:well-posed}), the adjoint of the linearized operator (Section \ref{sec:adjoint}), and convergence guarantees.
+The third requirement, which forms the primary focus of this section, is ensured by structural assumptions on $F$ -- particularly, condition on nonlinearity and uniform boundedness of its derivative.

-To address this, we consider the tangential cone condition (TCC), a celebrated criterion first introduced in \cite{HNS95} that ensures local convergence of iterative regularization algorithms.
+We address this through the tangential cone condition (TCC), a celebrated criterion first introduced in \cite{HNS95} that ensures local convergence of iterative regularization algorithms.
 Intuitively, if the forward map $F$ is excessively nonlinear, there is no general guarantee that gradient descent steps will remain within the vicinity of the true solution.
-The tangential cone condition offers a quantitative tool for assessing the nonlinearity of $F$, especially in the context of compact operators, thereby paving the way for the successful application of iterative regularization methods.
-Notably, satisfaction of this condition also implies uniqueness of the minimum-norm solution, and, combined with the null space condition, ensures that the iterative reconstruction sequence converges to this solution \cite{KalNeuSch08}.
+The tangential cone condition offers a quantitative tool for assessing nonlinearity of $F$, particularly of compact operators, thereby enabling application of regularization methods to realistic problems.
+Notably, this condition also implies: characterization of the solution set via null space of the linearized operator, uniqueness of minimum-norm solutions, and local convergence of reconstruction sequences towards minimum-norm solutions \cite{KalNeuSch08}.